This is simply a bank of questions we’ve been asked over the years.

 Can you replace the gunnels on a plastic boat for me?
 We can replace gunnels on plastic boats.
 Essentially we fit the same ash gunnels and decks that we use on our own boats.
 In some cases these have to be modified to fit and seal the double skin of some plastic boats.
 The cost of this process depends on the amount of additional work required but usually costs in the vicinity of £150.00 for materials and labour.

 If the skin is breached can it be repaired?
 Absolutely.
-This is a key advantage of a Skin-on Frame boat.
-Depending on the nature of the breach it can be either stitched and the repair resealed or a patch can be stitched or glued with epoxy resin over the hole/ breach.
+It is very very unlikely that this will happen in normal use.
+However, repair ability is a key advantage of a Skin-on Frame boat.
+Depending on the nature of the breach it can be either stitched and the repair resealed or a patch can be stitched or glued with polyurethane over the hole/ breach.
 Carefully stitched, the damage can be only a minor visual issue.
 Remember the Inuit boats were skinned using a number of hides per boat with all sorts of crazy stitching patterns depending on the shape and size of the skins used.
 A stitched repair can be seen as a character mark and a story to tell.

 Can a skin on frame boat be reskinned?
 Absolutely.
 This is one of the key advantages of a Skin-on Frame boat.
 The skin can be easily removed using a hot knife, any damaged timberwork can be repaired and the boat reskinned – effectively rejuvenating it.